indygreg/PyOxidizer/tugger/docs/tugger_code_signing.rst

    Methods like :py:meth:`WiXMSIBuilder.build` and :py:meth:`WiXBundleBuilder.build` will trigger this action.

+``windows-installer-file-added``
+   When a file that will be installed is added to a Windows installer.

+   Triggered by :py:meth:`WiXMSIBuilder.add_program_files_manifest`.

 Other applications extending Tugger's core functionality may define their own actions.